Umqombothi

-Umqombothi ([um̩k͡ǃomboːtʰi]), is a Nguni traditional beer made from maize (corn), maize malt, sorghum malt, yeast and water.
-It is very rich in vitamin B. The beer has a rather low alcohol content (usually less than 3%) and is known to have a heavy and distinctly sour aroma.
-In appearance, the beer is opaque and light tan in colour.
-It has a thick, creamy and gritty consistency (from the maize).
+Umqombothi ([um̩k͡ǃomboːtʰi]), is a South African traditional type of beer made from maize (corn), maize malt, sorghum malt, yeast, and water.
+The beer has a rather low content of alcohol (usually less than 3%) but a high content of B vitamins.
+It has a thick, creamy, and gritty consistency (from the maize), a heavy and distinctly sour aroma, and an opaque, buff-colored appearance.

 Umqombothi is cheaper than commercial lager beers brewed from barley and flavoured with hop flowers.

 Traditional method of preparation

-Umqombothi is brewed following traditional customs and these vary slightly between regions.
+Umqombothi is brewed following traditional customs, and these vary slightly between regions.
 The recipe is often passed down through generations.
 The beer is traditionally prepared over a fire outside of the house.
 It then passively cools to ambient temperatures outside the house.

-The ingredients used are: equal measures of maize meal, crushed mealie malt (corn malt) and crushed sorghum malt.
+The ingredients used are: equal measures of maize meal, crushed mealie malt (corn malt), and crushed sorghum malt.
 The maize malt provides a lighter-toned beer with a mellower flavour.
 The sorghum malt provides a darker beer.

 The ingredients are mixed in a cast-iron pot, known as a potjie in South Africa.
 Four measures of warm water are added.
 The mixture is left overnight.
-The mixture starts fermenting and bubbles appear.
+The mixture starts fermenting, and bubbles appear.
 A sour odour can be detected.

 A small portion of the wort is removed and put to one side.
 The remaining mash is cooked until a crusty sediment forms.
 This product is known as isidudu and can be eaten as a porridge.
-When making beer, the isidudu is left to cool for a day.
+When beer is made, the isidudu is left to cool for a day.

 After the mixture has cooled, it is poured into a large plastic vat.
 The wort that was set aside is added to the vat.
 A handful of sorghum malt and a handful of maize malt is added to the vat.
-The brew is stirred with a traditional stirring spoon called an iphini.
+The brew is stirred with a traditional spoon called an iphini.
 The vat is covered with a lid and blanket (to retain heat).
-The vat is put in a warm place overnight, to encourage fermentation.
+The vat is put in a warm place overnight to encourage fermentation.

-The traditional method of testing to see if the brew is ready is to light a match close to the vat.
+To see if the brew is ready, the traditional testing method is to light a match close to the vat.
 If the match blows out quickly, the brew is ready.
 If the match remains lit, the brew is not ready.
-This is because the fermenting mash produces large amounts of carbon dioxide, which does not allow for combustion of the match.
+This is because the fermenting mash produces large amounts of carbon dioxide, which does not allow for the combustion of the match.